Joseph Priestley: Defender of English Dissenters and French revolutionaries

 Although discouraged by friends from using such inflammatory language, Priestley refused to back down from his opinions in print and he included it, forever branding himself as "Gunpowder Joe".
 After the publication of this seeming call for revolution in the midst of the French Revolution, pamphleteers stepped up their attacks on Priestley and he and his church were even threatened with legal action.

 In 1787, 1789, and 1790, Dissenters again tried to repeal the Test and Corporation Acts.
-Although initially it looked as if they might succeed, by 1790, with the fears of revolution looming in Parliament, few were swayed by appeals to equal rights.
+Although they might have succeeded initially, by 1790, with the fears of revolution looming in Parliament, few were swayed by appeals to equal rights.
 Political cartoons, one of the most effective and popular media of the time, skewered the Dissenters and Priestley.
 In Parliament, William Pitt and Edmund Burke argued against the repeal, a betrayal that angered Priestley and his friends, who had expected the two men's support.
-Priestley wrote a series of Letters to William Pitt and Letters to Burke in an attempt to persuade them otherwise, but these publications only further inflamed the populace against him.
+Priestley wrote a series of Letters to William Pitt and Letters to Burke.

 Dissenters such as Priestley who supported the French Revolution came under increasing suspicion as scepticism regarding the revolution grew.
 In its propaganda against "radicals", Pitt's administration used the "gunpowder" statement to argue that Priestley and other Dissenters wanted to overthrow the government.
-Burke, in his famous Reflections on the Revolution in France (1790), tied natural philosophers, and specifically Priestley, to the French Revolution, writing that radicals who supported science in Britain "considered man in their experiments no more than they do mice in an air pump".
+Burke, in his famous Reflections on the Revolution in France (1790), tied natural philosophers, and specifically Priestley, to the French Revolution, writing that radicals who supported science in Britain "consider men in their experiments no more than they do mice in an air pump".

 Burke also associated republican principles with alchemy and insubstantial air, mocking the scientific work done by both Priestley and French chemists.
-He made much in his later writings of the connections between "Gunpowder Joe", science, and Lavoisier—who was improving gunpowder for the French in their war against Britain.
+He made much in his later writings of the connections between "Gunpowder Joe", science, and Lavoisier—who was improving gunpowder for use by French forces in the French Revolutionary Wars.
 Paradoxically, a secular statesman, Burke, argued against science and maintained that religion should be the basis of civil society, whereas a Dissenting minister, Priestley, argued that religion could not provide the basis for civil society and should be restricted to one's private life.

-Priestley also supported the campaign to abolish the British slave trade, and published a sermon in 1788 in which he declared that nobody treated enslaved people "with so much cruelty as the English".
+Priestley was also a supporter of the campaign to abolish Britain's involvement in the Atlantic slave trade, publishing a sermon in 1788 in which he declared that nobody treated slaves "with so much cruelty as the English".